jesajx/NSE-lab-documentation/docs/pages/guides/hardware/uart.md

   Ground  (GND) | Ground
   Voltage (Vcc) | Usually either 3.3V or 5V

-* TX and RX are usually adjacent, but sometimes GND and VCC is located elsewhere.
+* TX and RX are usually adjacent, but sometimes GND and VCC are located elsewhere.
 * If you do not have to provide power, then VCC-pin is usually not necessary.

 * Chipset will have instructions on the connectors, otherwise use a